chrisrarig1/reading-notes/day1.md

 - [ ] Repeat

 It also allows you to use ~strike-through~ to either mark something off your list or bring attention to a word.
 Using these lists can be very beneficial to a work environment or just a general reminder of things to do.
-Through this formatting language, you even have the ability to bring something to someone's attention or mention them similar to
+Through this formatting language, you even can bring something to someone's attention or mention them similar to *Instagram* @.
-Instagram @.
 It even supports emojis!!! :bearded_person:.